 Germany has an obligation to prosecute crimes against German citizens like Ibrahim Kilani – even where those crimes are committed abroad.
 The primary goal of submitting the criminal complaint is to ensure an adequate legal response to the air strike and initiate investigations.
 To date the GBA has only set up a monitoring process in the Kilani case.
 There are however sufficient factual indications that a war crime has been committed, and as such the GBA is obliged to open a formal investigation.The investigations should be followed by the issuing of international arrest warrants.

 ECCHR and its partners aim to ensure that the law is applied equally to all, irrespective of the position and background of the perpetrators and to strengthen the protective role of law in armed conflicts.

 At the same time as the complaint was filed in Germany, PCHR also filed a criminal complaint in Israel.
-Later, they submitted an appeal against the military prosecutor’s decision not to investigate the Kilani case.
-Two years on, this appeal has still not been processed.
+Later, they submitted an appeal against the military prosecutor's decision not to investigate the Kilani case.
+In summer 2019, this appeal was rejected.

 The most important questions and answers about the Kilani case.

 On 21 July 2014, an Israeli rocket hit the Al-Salam tower, a high-rise building in Gaza City and killed, among others, German citizen Ibrahim Kilani, his wife Taghreed and their five children aged four to twelve years.